 The symptoms with which the mother presents may well provide some idea of the source of the infection or there may be many symptoms referring to more than one system, which will require a systematic method of determining the problem.

-A full history should be taken, to include a full history of the delivery:
+A full history should be taken, to include a full history of the delivery - establish:

 - Sutures required.

-- Was there any bleeding during or after delivery?
+- Whether there was any bleeding during or after delivery.

 - Palpate the uterus to assess size and tenderness.